Academic Affairs Manual (ACD)

 university system immediately preceding retirement, who is

-receiving a retirement annuity under an Arizona
+receiving a distribution under an Arizona

 university-sponsored retirement program, who is at least 50 years